Tesfatsion-Gudeta/Tesfatsion-Gudeta/README.md

 ### 🚀 About Me
 - 💻 Currently focusing on **MERN stack** with a **backend-heavy** approach.
 - 🌱 Learning & exploring **Node.js, React, Tailwind CSS, Git, Java**, and more.
-- 📖 Interested in **distributed systems, object-oriented design, and system architecture**.
 - 🎯 Always striving for **clean code and scalable solutions**.

 ### ⚡ Tech Stack